boukx/guide/index.markdown

 ### Hunter Specific

 - **A swing timer** shows the time until your next auto shot.
-There are a couple popular ones pinned in the hunter discord but some arn't working properly.
-Mine works if you want: [https://wago.io/YcGbmuPhy]()
+There are a couple popular ones pinned in the hunter discord but some arn't working properly for Era right now.
+I currently use **WeaponSwingTimer SixxFix.**
 - **A range indicator** shows the approximate distance between you and your target.
 There are a number of these in the hunter discord.
 They all work.
 - [Raikho's Weave Helpers exist.](https://wago.io/p/Raikho)